GekasD/debian-server-setup/README.md

 - A systemd service that makes the motherboard speaker beep when the OS loads (by calling a script file)

 ## Installation example
+You can switch to the root user (using `sudo su`), if you don't want to type sudo for most of these
 ```sh
 # Download the files from this repo
 git clone https://github.com/GekasD/debian-server-setup.git